 Spark

 The sea is so immense .. a majority of people "heading to the sea", once back home, talk about the weather, activities at the beach, beachfront property development, the people encountered, the conversations, the food.. is it because the sea is so immense to grasp that we do not mind to observe the details in the sea?
+Or do we do the same with ourselves .. too immense to grasp, so we speak of the weather instead?

 At the left, one can see "the sea".
 Depicting her in shades of grey, invites the viewer to look and experience characteristics beyond color: structure of the surface, the waves..